 More About Board Members

 Kelsey Roth (class of 2019) is the General Manager for Exhibit ‘A’ Brewing Company in Framingham.
-Kelsey has worked in the beer industry for six years on both the retail and production sides and currently handles pretty much everything at the brewery that doesn’t involve actually brewing beer.
+Kelsey has worked in the beer industry for seven years on both the retail and production sides and currently handles pretty much everything at the brewery that doesn’t involve actually brewing beer.
 His philosophy is, “a community supports the businesses that support the community” and strives to build businesses that are actively involved in making their surrounding communities better through events, sponsorship and relationships.
 Kelsey and his wife are residents of Worcester.
 Kelsey serves on the LMW Awareness/Communications Committee and the Antiracism Committee and is chair of the Antiracism program subcommittee.

 Jill Schindler (class of 2016) was born and grew up in Framingham and is now raising her family here.
 She expresses her experience at the Leadership Academy as ” being enlightened and educated of all the region has to offer even though I lived here all my life.”
-Prior to the Visitors Bureau Jill was director of marketing and operations for the MW Chamber of Commerce for five years, and before that she worked in hospitality, including eight years at the Sheraton Framingham.
-Jill has volunteered at or partnered with organizations including MetroWest Adult ESL, United Way of Tri- County, Learning Center for the Deaf and Veterans Inc. Jill is chair of the LMW Program Committee.
+Jill’s career includes leadership positions at the MW Visitors Bureau, the MW Chamber of Commerce, and the Sheraton Framingham.
+Jill has volunteered at or partnered with organizations including MetroWest Adult ESL, United Way of Tri- County, Learning Center for the Deaf and Veterans Inc. Jill serves as Clerk for the Board and on the Program Committee.

 Estela Shingleton (class of 2012), Branch Manager for Webster First Federal Credit Union, started her career in the hospitality industry before moving into the financial industry more than 25 years ago.
 She began in retail banking as a teller before a series of moves to Branch manager.
 She has been a board member for Friends of Southborough Rec and MetroWest Tourism and Visitors Bureau, and now serves on the board for Boy Scouts of America and Boston Faith and Justice.
 Estela is active in her community volunteering at Faith Community of Hopkinton, Project Just Because, Wheat, Salvation Army, Friends of Boston Homeless, Bags of Hope, and World Vision.
 She loves to dance in her kitchen with friends and attend live music events.
 Estela serves on the LMW Program Committee.